 Please note..
 If you don't have at least the "basic" backup, you're up s**t creek in a barbed wire canoe if the hard disk crapps out!..
 As the original 80Gb HDD was unreadable after the meltdown, the backups were required.
 You NEED a copy of the security keys (PGP) from the old setup or you will have to generate new ones along with all the grief associated.. not to mention embarrasment of having to explain all this to the IRLP volunteers who will have to re-activate you new setup...

 BACK UP YOUR NODE - TWICE!...
-VERIFY THE BACKUP AFTER CREATION then BACKUP AGAIN!
+(No Joke!)
+VERIFY THE BACKUPS AFTER CREATION then put one copy away safely!

 As the node in its former self was running CentOS-5, I figured it would be better to drag it into the modern times, so the reload process was done with the latest copy of the IRLP CD (Debian-10 Buster), and oh boy, was that another learning curve.
 The system is totally different from the CentOS layout, and Debian does not use the old 'init' system so System-D is the new flavour of the build...

 My node also runs this website, so Apache2 is loaded.
 It handles the mail with Postfix and mutt and I have samba loaded as well, configured as a NAS for my local network.